3 Silent Confidence Killers (and How to Fix Them)

 - Why don’t I look as confident as she does?

-The issue isn’t that you’re noticing other people.
-The issue is that you’re using them as proof that you’re somehow falling short.
+The problem isn’t that you’re noticing other people.
+It’s that you’re using them as evidence that you’re somehow falling short.

 How to Fix It